 1. Introduction

 I outline the construction of Dyson Brownian motion which governs the evolution of the eigen-values of an -dimensional stochastic process of Hermitian matrices.
-For instance, if is such a process, then:
+For instance, if

 (1)